CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 What is the application deadline?

-Portal usually open early year—check for January 2026 end date; don’t miss it.
+Portal usually opens early in the year—check for January 2026 end date; don’t miss it.

-Certainly, please upload the receipt, and you can provide the original one at a
+Certainly, please upload the receipt, and you can provide the original later.

 Is this scheme exclusively for students domiciled in Punjab?